 With a new statue commemorating the late royal set to be unveiled in July, many are wondering when did Princess Diana die and how long has it been since her passing?

 The death of the Princess of Wales was an event that shocked and saddened millions across the globe.
-With many people today still able to recall where they were when they first heard the heartbreaking news.
+Many people today are still able to recall where they were when they first heard the heartbreaking news.

 Though Diana was born a non-royal, the princess came to be one of the most iconic figures of the institution shortly after her wedding to Prince Charles.
 Earning a place in the nation’s hearts for her compassion and commitment to promoting charitable causes.

-Whilst her life was tragically cut short, her influence and legacy lives on in her two sons today – Prince William and Prince Harry – who are set to attend a memorial for Diana to honour an important anniversary this year.
+Whilst her life was tragically cut short, her influence and legacy lives on in her two sons today – Prince William and Prince Harry – who also commissioned the statue of Princess Diana due to be unveiled.
 We look back at her untimely death and the current memorials that pay tribute to the royal trailblazer.

 When did Princess Diana die and how old was she?